-Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present compliance.
+Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present 1/19/17 IPM Bulletin to supplement the IPM Policy that the County adopted in 2002.
+In CCC an administrative bulletin serves to direct staff and carries consequences for noncompliance.
 The IPM Committee found no advantage to adopting an IPM ordinance.
 In April of 2013, the IPM Administrative Bulletin was adopted.
 In the fall of 2013, the IPM Committee again reviewed the issue of adopting an IPM Ordinance.
 For the second time, the Committee saw no advantage to developing an ordinance and once again voted unanimously to recommend the continued use of the IPM Policy supplemented by the IPM Administrative Bulletin.
 Reporting "Bad Actor" pesticion les 11/6/13-IPM 12/5/13-TWIC 2/12/14-TWIC 3/5/14-IPM 3/6/14-TWIC 2/17/15-IPM 3/2/15-TWIC 8/26/15-Email 9/2/15-IPM From Parents for a Safer Environment (PfSE): Disagreement on how the County should report "Bad Actor 3 " pesticides in the IPM Annual Report Since FY 00-01, the County has been publishing pesticide use figures that include use figures for "Bad Actors".
 Note that all pesticides used by County operations are reported in the IPM Annual Report, regardless of the toxicity or hazards of the pesticide.
 At issue is the categorization of pesticides in the report, not whether all use is reported.
 Susan JunFish, of Parents for a Safer Environment (PfSE), has been asking that additional pesticides be reported as "Bad Actors".
 To resolve this issue, the IPM Committee heard presentations from Susan JunFish and held a special meeting of the Data Management subcommittee on March 25, 2013 devoted exclusively to this issue.
-Dr. Susan Kegley 4 was invited to speak, as requested by Ms. JunFish.
+Dr. Susan Kegley was invited to speak, as requested by Ms. JunFish.
 After hearing Dr. Kegley's presentation and discussing the issue with her and with representatives of PfSE, the subcommittee members concluded that the County should report as "Bad Actors" only those that are designated as such in the Pesticide Action Network database.
 June 26, 2013: The IPM Committee voted unanimously to make changes to the 2012 IPM Annual to reflect the recommendation from the Data Management subcommittee, as noted above.
 The IPM Coordinator continues to report pesticides as "Bad Actors" only if they are designated as such in the PAN database.
-Use of Paraquat and Other Bad Actors for Aquatic Weed Control by the Department of Agriculture 2/17/15-IPM From Parents for a Safer Environment (PfSE): "Use of paraquat for Aquatic Weed Control and other broad applied Bad Actor Pesticides by the Department of Agriculture."
+0/47/45 1514 • Actors for Aquatic Weed Control by the Department of Agriculture 2/17/15-IPM From Parents for a Safer Environment (PfSE): "Use of paraquat for Aquatic Weed Control and other broad applied Bad Actor Pesticides by the Department of Agriculture."
 (Particular mention of South American sponge plant in the Delta was made.)
 The Agriculture Department has not used paraquat in any aquatic weed applications and does not apply herbicides to the Delta for aquatic weeds.
 In the past, the Department has treated purple loosestrife in County waterways that feed into the Delta, but from this point forward they will not be treating any aquatic weeds.
 The State Department of Boating and Waterways (DBW) has treated various areas in the Delta for invasive aquatic weeds over the years, and in September 2012, Governor Brown signed legislation authorizing DBW to add South American sponge plant to the list of weeds they treat.
-State weed science experts judged that South American sponge plant posed a